Information for International Students

 International candidates for admission must:

-- Submit translated and evaluated transcripts from World Education Services, International Education Research Foundation, or a NACES approved evaluation service.
-Translated transcripts must show course-by-course equivalency
+- Submit translated and evaluated transcripts from World Education Services, International Education Research Foundation, Educational Credential Evaluators (ECE), SpanTran, or a NACESapproved evaluation service.

 - Test of English as a Foreign Language (TOEFL) School Code: 7485